Crypto Council For Innovation

 On the international front, standard-setting bodies (SSBs) and multilateral institutions around the world have recognized the importance of collaboration and alignment on this cross-jurisdictional technology.
 While many of these frameworks have been in development for some time, we saw some significant reports and guidance drop recently.
 For example, in the last few months, the Financial Stability Board (FSB) released its proposal for the regulation of crypto-assets and stablecoins, the Organisation for Economic Co-operation and Development (OECD) unveiled its crypto tax framework, and the Basel Committee on Banking Supervision (BCBS) published its second consultation on the prudential treatment of cryptoasset exposure.

-FSB’s Proposed Recommendations on Stablecoins and Cryptoassets
+FSB’s Recommendations on Stablecoins and Cryptoassets

 Crypto in 2022: CCI policy briefs break down key issues like the FSB’s proposed recommendations on stablecoins